julianje/ImageInference/README.md

 ## Repository structure

-- *analysis*: Contains the R code to generate all results and figures reported in the paper (see our [OSF repository](https://osf.io/q3ct5/) for a more slim version of this same code)
+- `analysis`: Contains the R code to generate all results and figures reported in the paper (see our [OSF repository](https://osf.io/q3ct5/) for a slimmer version of this same code)
-- *cluster*: Contains the terminal commands for generating the model predictions for each trial per experiment
+- `cluster`: Contains the terminal commands for generating the model predictions for each trial per experiment
-- *data*: Contains the raw and preprocessed participant data and model predictions
+- `data`: Contains the raw and preprocessed participant data and model predictions
-- *experiments*: Contains the web code for generating the experiments
+- `experiments`: Contains the web code for generating the experiments
-- *models*: Contains the Python code for generating model predictions given some model parameters
+- `models`: Contains the Python code for generating model predictions given some model parameters
-- *stimuli*: Contains the stimuli used in the experiments
+- `stimuli`: Contains the stimuli used in the experiments
-- *utils*: Contains miscellaneous scripts for preprocessing data and updating model parameters
+- `utils`: Contains miscellaneous scripts for preprocessing data and updating model parameters

 ## Setup

-To get started, you will need Python 3 and [Bishop](https://github.com/julianje/Bishop).
+To get started, you will need R 4.1.2 (or higher) to run the analysis code and Python 3 and [Bishop](https://github.com/julianje/Bishop) to run the model code.

 ## Generating data